Wednesday, November 30, 2016

 Summary: Whether the main dish is a traditional turkey, trendy tofurky or other favored food, Thanksgiving centerpieces celebrate bountiful farms and gardens.

-USDA infographic shows that Thanksgiving centerpieces celebrate bountiful farms: U.S. Department of Agriculture (USDAgov), CC BY 2.0, via Flickr
+USDA infographic shows that Thanksgiving centerpieces celebrate bountiful farms: U.S. Department of Agriculture (USDAgov), Public Domain, via Flickr

 Whether the main dish is a traditional turkey, trendy tofurky or favorite holiday entrée, eye-catching, sumptuous Thanksgiving centerpieces celebrate bountiful farms and gardens through a colorful cornucopia of farm- and garden-fresh delectables, such as seasonal flowers, foliage, fruit, grains and vegetables.